wasinger/jsonrpc-bundle/Resources/doc/index.rst

                     version: "1"
                     max_depth_checks: true

-Starting with v0.4.0, it is also possible to fully expose all methods of a service by tagging it with 'wa72\_jsonrpc.exposable'.
+Starting with v0.4.0, it is also possible to fully expose all methods of a service by tagging it with ``wa72\_jsonrpc.exposable``.
 All public methods of services tagged with 'wa72\_jsonrpc.exposable' can be called via JSON-RPC.
 The method name to be used in the RPC call is "service\:method", i.e. the name of the service and the method separated by colon.

+**New in Version 0.5.0**: It is now possible to call methods that require objects as parameters (in previous versions only methods with scalar and array parameters could be called).
+That's why *JMSSerializerBundle is now a required dependency*.
+For this to work, the following conditions must be met:

+- The method parameters must be correctly type hinted
+- The classes used as parameters must contain `jms_serializer ``@Type`` annotations for their properties <http://jmsyst.com/libs/serializer/master/reference/annotations#type>`_

 Testing
 -------